 Intrinsic vs. Extrinsic Motivation: Understanding the Key Differences

-Intrinsic and Extrinsic Motivation are known as the driving force that encourages our behavior.
-Understanding the key differences between them encourages more effective and fulfilling actions.
+Intrinsic and Extrinsic Motivation are known as the driving force that encourages our behavior in different ways.
+Understanding the key differences between them leads to more effective and fulfilling results [1].

 What is Intrinsic Motivation?

-Intrinsic motivation is the act of engaging in an activity because we find it enjoyable or interesting, rather than for earning external rewards.
+Intrinsic motivation is when we engage in an activity because we find it enjoyable or interesting, rather than for earning external rewards.
 When we are intrinsically motivated, we engage in behaviors that we find enjoyable or meaningful.
 Intrinsic motivation comes from within, such as a sense of satisfaction or fulfillment.

 Common Examples

-Working extra time because you enjoy the work itself
+Working extra time because we enjoy the work itself

 Solving any puzzle they are fun to solve